cpske/ISP/code-review/code-review-best-practices.md

 3. Use enough time for a proper review, but not longer than 60-90 minutes
     - reviewer effectiveness drops after 60 minutes

-4. Authors should annotate source code before the review begins.
+4. Author should annotate his source code before the review begins.
    By annotating his own code,
    - author finds many bugs himself
    - helps reviewers understand the code or changes, hence saves time